ch-stark/argocdpoliciesblog/blog.md

 ## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together

-Sometimes we are getting asked about the relationship between Gitops-Operator/ArgoCD and Red Hat Advanced Cluster Management (RHACM)-Policies and if they can fit together.
+Sometimes we are getting asked about the relationship between Gitops-Operator/ArgoCD and Red Hat Advanced Cluster Management (RHACM)-Policies and if they can be used together.
-Deploying Policies with ArgoCD is easy.
 In the following we will list the advantages of the integration showing some examples.

 ## Advantages of using RHACM with ArgoCD

 * RHACM can be used to install/configure Gitops-Operator/ArgoCD consistently either on the Hub or on Managed-Clusters.
+See an example [here](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-openshift-gitops.yaml).
   Using the `App-of-Apps` pattern you can e.g. have a root Gitops-Operator/ArgoCD-Application which deploys other Applications from them one or more can have the purpose to deploy Policies.
+  Please review this blog for a comprehensive example how to bootstrap an Environment using [Policies](https://gexperts.com/wp/bootstrapping-openshift-gitops-with-rhacm/)

 * It offers you the option to enforce and monitor the settings of Gitops-Operator/ArgoCD regardless if you have a `centralized` or `decentralized` approach.
 This means you can consistently rollout the configuration to your fleet of clusters avoiding any issues which come from inconsistencies e.g. regarding RBAC and which are later difficult to troubleshoot.

-* by deploying Policies (together with its Placementinfo) and using a simple ArgoCD-App (deployed on the Hub) you can bootstrap and consistently configure a whole fleet of Clusters

-* You get advanced Templating features optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where you can securely copy a secret from the Hub to a ManagedCluster like in below example.
+* You get advanced templating features optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where you can securely copy a secret from the Hub to a ManagedCluster like in below example.

 ```